pauljickling/notes/terminal/termion.md

 The first parameter is the column placement, and the second parameter is the row placement.

+In addition to specifying specific coordinates, you can simply move the cursor directionally as well.

+`cursor::Down(2)` moves the cursor down 2 spaces

+There are also structs for showing and hiding the cursor.

+`cursor::Hide()`

+`cursor::Show()`

 ## Raw Mode

 Raw mode allows for the development of an interactive tty interface.
 Raw mode disables stdin, line buffering, and scrolling.